At the start of what was to become several Covid lockdowns

 My CV back then was all luxury hotel and tourism marketing - the only reference to wine was in the ‘hobbies’ section - I liked to drink wine, usually Aussie and plonk at that.

-It was the Covid lockdown combined with a mid-life need for purpose that changed everything.
+It was the Covid lockdown combined with a mid-life need for purpose that did it.

 With a taste for Aussie wine as a benchmark, I set out to tackle the world renowned WSET wine courses in London, initially as a fun thing to do while I considered my next career move - but mostly to impress friends and family who always seemed to know more about wine than I did.